hashbangCoder/Text-Summarization/README.md

 You require :

 1. [Pytorch](pytorch.org/) v0.2 with CUDA support
-2. [Visdom](https://github.com/facebookresearch/visdom/) visualization package for simple visualization of training progress.
+2. [Visdom](https://github.com/facebookresearch/visdom/) visualization package for easy monitoring of training progress in web browser
 3. tqdm for terminal-level progress updates

 ## How to get the data

-Download the fully-preprocessed data splits [here](https://github.com/JafferWilson/Process-Data-of-CNN-DailyMail) and save yourself the trouble of downloading CoreNLP for tokenization.
+Download the fully-preprocessed data splits [here](https://github.com/JafferWilson/Process-Data-of-CNN-DailyMail) and save yourself the trouble of downloading CoreNLP and subsequent tokenization.
 This implementation only uses the `Finised_Files` directory containing `train.bin`, `val.bin`, `test.bin` splits.
+Move these files to the `finished_files` directory.

 The only other file `vocabulary.bin` has already been provided in the `finished_files` in this repo.